folio-org/folio-install/kubernetes-rancher/okapi/Readme.md

 ### OKAPI_CLUSTERHOST

 The Docker host machine interface address for the OKAPI Cluster node to use (typically an IP).
-Default hostname IP.
+Default <hostname IP>

 ### OKAPI_PORT

 The port on which Okapi listens.
-Defaults to 9130
+Defaults to *9130*

 ### HAZELCAST_FILE

 The configuration file for hazelcast OKAPI Cluster to use for cluster node discovery.
-Default /usr/local/bin/folio/okapi/hazelcast.xml
+Default */usr/local/bin/folio/okapi/hazelcast.xml*

 ### HAZELCAST_IP

 The PUBLIC IP for hazelcast of the OKAPI Cluster node to use.
-Default localhost IP
+Default <localhost IP>

 ### HAZELCAST_PORT

-The PUBLIC port for hazelcast in the OKAPI Cluster node to use.
-Default 5701
+The PUBLIC network interface port for hazelcast in the OKAPI Cluster node to use.
+Default *5701*

 ### HAZELCAST_VERTX_PORT

-The TCP port for vertx cluster communications to use
+The TCP port for vertx cluster communications to use.